 School Lane, Cayman Island, Caribbean

-Located in the south coast of Grand Cayman, in front of the Caribbean Sea, this house was designed on a piece of land that offers spectacular views in a close and intimate relation with the ocean.
+Located in the south coast of Grand Cayman in front of the Caribbean Sea, this house was designed on a piece of land that offers spectacular views in a close and intimate relation with the ocean.

-Our clients have been living in this plot for several years now, in a small construction with very limited connection and views and wanted to revert this situation, making the most of this fantastic location.
+Our clients have been living on this plot for several years now, in a small construction with very limited connection and views and wanted to revert this situation, making the most of this fantastic location.

-One of the most challenging points of the project, was to make the building sustainable with all these big glazed openings.
+One of the most challenging points of the project, was to make the building sustainable with all these large glazed openings.
 For this reason, the house was modelled and assessed to evaluate the amount of solar radiation received during the year and, as a result, we designed overhangs to protect interior spaces.
-These overhangs work as external corridors and stairs that enhance communication and user relation throughout the building.
+These overhangs work as external corridors and stairs that enhance communication and user relations throughout the building.